ekajogja/postdates/readme.txt

 Go to the plugin settings page and select the desired position (above or below the content).

-= What dates that can be displayed on post and pages? =

-You can choose to show last update date only, or both publish date and last update date.

 == Screenshots ==

 1. Plugin setting